CPAs Targeted in New Scams

 Aggressive and threatening phone calls by criminals impersonating IRS agents remain a major threat to taxpayers, headlining the annual "Dirty Dozen" list of tax scams for the 2016 filing season.
 The IRS has seen a surge of these phone scams as scam artists threaten police arrest, deportation, license revocation and other things.
 The IRS reminds tax payers to guard against all sorts of con games that arise during the filing season.
 Scammers make unsolicited calls claiming to be IRS officials.
 They demand that the victim pay a bogus tax bill.
 They con the victim into sending cash, usually through a prepaid debit card or wire transfer.
 They may also leave "urgent" callback requests through phone "robo-calls," or via a phishing email.
 You will not receive a call from the IRS unless you have received numerous written notices from the IRS first.
 And they will definitely not request payment by gift card, credit card, or wire transfer.
 If you have received a suspicious call contact TIGTA to report the call.
 Use their "IRS Impersonation Scam Reporting" web page.
 You can also call 800-366-4484.

-The Internal Revenue Service and its Security Summit partners issued an alert to taxpayers and tax professionals to be on guard against fake emails purporting to contain an IRS tax bill related to the affordable Care Act.
+The Internal Revenue Service and its Security Summit partners issued an alert to taxpayers and tax professionals to be on guard against fake emails and letters purporting to contain an IRS tax bill related to the Affordable Care Act.
 The IRS has received numerous reports around the country of scammers sending a fraudulent version of CP2000 notices for your tax year 2015.
-Generally the scam involves an email that includes the fake CP2000 as an attachment.
+This scam may arrive by email, as an attachment, or by mail.
 The CP2000 is a notice commonly mailed to taxpayers through the United States Postal Service.
 It is never sent as part of an email to taxpayers.
 The fraudulent CP2000 notice included a payment request that taxpayers mail a check made out to "I.R.S" to the "Austin Processing Center" at a Post Office Box address.
 This is in addition to a "payment" link within the email itself.